Strategic M&A advice for founders considering a Private Equity exit.

 What makes us unique?

 • Our approach is fundamentally strategic.
-We are specialized on developing and implementing the exit strategy that is best aligned with our clients' interests.
+We specialise in developing and implementing the exit strategy that is best aligned with our clients' interests.
 By anticipating buyer behaviour and addressing issues proactively, we solve even highly complex cases and achieve market-leading results.

 • Based in St. James’s, London, a major hub for many of Europe’s leading Private Equity firms, Dyer Baade & Company has built strong relationships with a large number of strategic investors, Private Equity firms and Family Offices, in the UK and Europe.